 But all this "new" can be a lot to keep up with.
 How do you ensure you have the best integrated marketplaces, tools, and services for your unique business needs?

 Whether you're getting your own new startup off the ground, or have run an ecommerce business for a while and need that secret ingredient to bring your sales and customer experience to the next level, finding the right integrations can be a daunting task.
-To help you along your way, we've put together a handy list of the best ecommerce integrations you need in 2018.
+To help you along your way, we've put together a handy list of the best ecommerce integrations you need.

 1. Newegg and NeweggBusiness